danirod/vimrc/README.md

-# This repository is being unarchived
+# This repository is back!

-I'm moving back from nvim to vim.
-The reasons will be disclosed in the future, but it has to do with vim being ubiquous enough to have it available, where as neovim usually isn't.
-Newer settings made to [my nvim settings][nvim] will be backported from my [dotfiles repo][dotfiles].
+I'm moving back to vim from neovim.
+Reasons will be disclosde in the future, but it usually has to do with vim being still more ubiquous than neovim.

 ---